 Some of the tips are obvious (“all of the paragraphs have to be arranged in a logical progression”); however, his level of explanation and exploration of how an essay should fulfil its purpose provide true value.

-We'll only briefly touch upon the most relevant information outlined in Peterson's document, so we advise giving the whole thing a read.
+We'll only briefly touch upon the most relevant information outlined in the document this is based on, so we advise giving the whole thing a read.